-March is Distracted Driving Awareness Month in the province of British Columbia.
-As a result, police are stepping up their distracted driving enforcement throughout Metro Vancouver in order to crack down on offenders.
+March was Distracted Driving Awareness Month in the province of British Columbia.
+As a result, police stepped up their distracted driving enforcement throughout Metro Vancouver in order to crack down on offenders.

-In addition, this months hails in the introduction of stiffer fines for those caught breaking the law.
+In addition, March hails in the introduction of stiffer fines for those caught breaking the law.
 Specifically, a driver caught twice in a three year period will receive up to $2,000 in fines as well as points.

 This makes the new fine a staggering $750 more than the previous one.

 Not only will repeat offenders incur this enormous fine, but additional offences could mean a revoked license.
 They may not be able to drive for 3 months up to year.